-There will always be present at least two staff members, where this is impossible, a second witness, preferably adult, should be present.
+There will always be present at least two staff members; where this is impossible, a second witness, preferably adult, should be present.

-Before any room search and when it is practicable, room occupants will be notified of the reason for the search and will be afforded an opportunity to be present and voluntarily produce the items or materials sought.
+Before any room search, if it is practicable, room occupants will be notified of the reason for the search and will be afforded an opportunity to be present and voluntarily produce the items or materials sought.

 The room shall be searched in an orderly manner and all information shall be recorded.
-(At no time is a person's body to be searched.)
 The room shall be left in the same condition as it was when entered and the student will be notified about the search if not present.